4lejandrito/creepyface/README.md

 ## Developing

-- `npm run bootstrap` will set up the packages using [Lerna](https://lerna.js.org/).
+- `yarn` will set up the packages using workspaces and [Lerna](https://lerna.js.org/).
-- `npm start` will spin up local servers for each of the packages.
+- `yarn start` will spin up local servers for each of the packages.
-- `npm test` will run the tests.
+- `yarn test` will run the tests.
-- `npm run build` will generate the production scripts under the `dist` folder of each package.
+- `yarn build` will generate the production scripts under the `dist` folder of each package.

 ## Contributing